Hands-on Gear Review

 Compare rain jacket ratings side-by-side >

-The Marmot Oracle was the rain jacket offering the most features and creature comforts of all the jackets we tested.
+The Marmot Oracle is the rain jacket that offers the most features and creature comforts of all the jackets we tested.
 All of the cool features on the Oracle do come at price however: weight, and well…price.
-The Oracle was the heaviest of all the rain jackets we tested and therefore would not be ideal for those seeking the lightest jacket possible.
-If you are counting the ounces, check out the Patagonia Rain Shadow.
-Also at $165 this is the second most expensive jacket we tested.
+The Oracle is the heaviest of all the rain jackets we tested, and therefore would not be ideal for those seeking a light, minimalist jacket.
+If you are counting the ounces, check out the Patagonia Rain Shadow or the Outdoor Research Helium 2.
 For a more affordable, slightly less featured rain jacket we recommend the Marmot PreCip ($100) (our Best Buy Winner), or the Patagonia Torrentshell ($120).
 To see exactly how it compared to others, check out our complete Rain Jacket Review.

-We found the jacket to be completely waterproof, and more breathable than the other jackets we tested during higher intensity activities due to the ventilation minded design of the mesh lined front pockets.
-All of the zippers and cinches were easy to use and didn’t get hung up, and the hood was bomber and comfortable.
-The fully lined collar and cuffs made the jacket the coziest we tested, and with 5 pockets there were plenty of options for stashing our stuff.
+We found the jacket to be completely waterproof and more breathable than the others during high intensity activities due to the added ventilation of the mesh lined front pockets.
+All of the zippers and cinches are easy to use and didn’t get hung up, and the hood is bomber and comfortable.
+The fully lined collar and cuffs make the jacket the coziest we tested, and with 5 pockets, there are plenty of options for stashing our stuff.
 The fabric is durable and the overall construction is quality.

 Compare top rated competitors side-by-side >

 A fully-featured, comfort-oriented rain jacket, this plush model is for those who value comfort, want a jacket that is easily lived in, and can pay the price to match.
 At 17.9 ounces, this jacket is heavy and not for those wanting a minimal jacket for long backcountry trips.